JeremyWurbs/dosaku/README.md

 Note that JsonSerializer and XmlSerializer are **not** equivalent.
 The only promise they have made is that they define a method, *serialize*, which takes a *Song* object and returns a string.
 In this case, one yields a json-formatted string and one an xml-formatted string.
-In general, anything not explicitly defined by the Task API must be checked by the user make sure their agent is learning the right things.
+In general, anything not explicitly defined by the Task API must be checked by the user to make sure their agent is learning the right things.